Studying the History of Character

 then show how the ancestral state reconstruction varies among

-derived from a Bayesian analysis, and the ancestral states obtained
+derived from a Bayesian analysis (perhaps subsampled using the

-by likelihood, to do an analysis in Lutzoni's style.
-The trees
+states obtained by likelihood, to do an analysis

 might be random resolutions of an unresolved tree, or trees with